 Crown Him with Many Crowns was originally written by author Matthew Bridges.
 Raised in the Church of England, Bridges converted to Roman Catholicism in 1848 and the six verses he wrote of Crown Him with Many Crowns reflect themes that, at the time, were specific to Roman Catholic teachings.

-Because of those themes, clergyman and hymn writer Godfrey Thring was asked to rewrite the text to be more suitable for the Anglican Church.
+Because of those themes, pastor and hymn writer Godfrey Thring was asked to rewrite the text to be more suitable for the Anglican Church.
 So in 1864 Thring wrote six new verses giving us a second complete version of Crown Him with Many Crowns.

 The winds of controversy in Christendom changed (again) and Bridges’ original text is no longer considered “objectionable” in Protestant churches.
 Today, hymnal publishers draw on the beauty of both sets of text and freely mix and match the twelve verses creating unique combinations of one majestic hymn.